-After working as a tennis instructor to save up for a deposit on a house that he did not buy – Jamie then began a quest, with his own money, to give back to the hospitals that supported him.
+In later years, aged 25, Jamie saved up for a deposit on a house, but got that gut feeling that it wasn’t quite right and in the end; decided against buying.
+Jamie then began a quest, using his savings, to give back to the hospitals that supported him.

-In 2012, he bought a second hand bike and decided to cycle the 14,000 miles from Bangkok to his hometown Gloucester, passing through dozens of countries.
+In 2012, he bought a second hand bike and decided to cycle 14,000 miles from Bangkok to his hometown Gloucester, UK, passing through dozens of countries.
 Along the way he was shot at, arrested and slept rough.
-He documented his journey in a series of YouTube clips, including a highlight video of the entire journey.

-Just two days after he finished the journey back from Bangkok; he made the decision to attempt the world static cycling record, which stood at 224 hours and 24 minutes.
-It was a challenge he’d conceived whilst cycling from Bangkok.
+Just two days after he finished the journey back from Bangkok; he made the decision to attempt the world static non-stop cycling record, which stood at 224 hours and 24 minutes.

-His adventures have made news (feel free to have a gander at some of his interviews) all over the world!
+His world record breaking adventures have made headline news (feel free to have a look at some of his interviews) all over the world!

 “A True Superhero”